olvaffe/olv-notes/kernel/config.md

     - select `NLS UTF-8`
 - select `Library routines`
   - select `DMA Contiguous Memory Allocator` if needed
+    - needed by some DRM drivers such as vc4
 - select `Kernel hacking`
   - select `printk and dmesg options`
     - select `Show timing information on printks`